Klairm/Linux-Gaming-Setup/README.md

 # TO DO
 - Finish the project, ie: adding arch support, possible fedora support, add useful and essential programs...
+- Create error handler , for basics and common errors, as TypeError, etc...
 - Provide as an distributable file
 - Create a GUI version